hongyuanjia/eplusr/README.md

 #> ---------------------------------------------------------------------------
 ```

-As we can see, `"MAT-CLNG-1"` has been referenced by a construction
+As we can see, `MAT-CLNG-1` has been referenced by a construction named
-named `"CLNG-1"`.
-In `"final"` validate level, if the object is
+`"CLNG-1"`.
+In `final` validate level, if the object is referenced by
-referenced by other object(s), it cannot be deleted and an error will
+other object(s), it cannot be deleted.
-given.

 ``` r
 eplusr_option("validate_level")